david-nagy-hun/ai-dial-dial-local-setup/README.md

 4. **T4** - Models and adapter integration
 5. **T5** - Advanced application with streaming

+## AFTER ALL THE TASKS DONE - DON'T FORGET TO REMOVE API KEYs FROM core/config.json

 ## Environment Requirements
 - Docker and Docker Compose
 - Python 3.11+ for local development